harveyj/aoc/README.md

 - 2019-18 - full rewrite - twice.
 - 2019-19 - extensive redo and debug
 - 2021-19 - boomshakalaka. one of the hardest AOCs and i got it.
+- 2021-24 - a super fun romp and my notes were great! good job me!
+- 2021-09 - quick rewrite as original had major bug (??)